 She completed her MA in Photography at the Royal College of Art in London in 2019, after studying Art and Image History at Humboldt-Universität in Berlin until 2017 and receiving her BA in Art History and Book Science from Friedrich-Alexander-Universität in Erlangen in 2015.

 Elena’s work revolves around the inner space and the phenomena of consciousness, emerging from an autobiographical context and opening up to the surreal and fantastic, at times grotesque.
-Interweaving memories, experiences, and imagination, she creates inextricable narratives with multiple layers of meaning characterised by a visceral iconography.
+Interweaving memories, experiences, and imagination, she creates inextricable narratives with multiple layers of meaning, characterised by a visceral iconography.

 Within her practice, she regards photography as a performative action and an extended form of procreation.
 The resulting image becomes a child of the artist and a manifested mental space to be explored.
 Engaging in experimentation and play serves as a direct connection between the internal and the external realm.
 Through this process, she relates individual experiences to a collective history and turns personal involvement into a shared understanding.

 Elena’s work has been exhibited and published internationally.
-Among others, she was nominated for the FOAM Paul Huf Award and won the 2nd place at the BJP International Photography Award and at the Sony World Photography Awards.
+Among others, she was nominated for the FOAM Paul Huf Award and won the 2nd place at the BJP International Photography Award and the Sony World Photography Awards.
 She was a winner of Camera Work and a finalist for the HSBC Prix pour la Photographie, the PHMuseum Photography Grant, The Hellerau Portrait Awards and The Aftermath Project Grant.
 Her work was selected by the Bloomberg New Contemporaries and as a Jury Favourite for the Le Bal Award for Young Creation.
-Elena’s images have been featured by numerous publications such as the British Journal of Photography, GUP Magazine, Der Greif, and Gaze Magazine.
+Elena’s images have been featured by numerous publications such as the British Journal of Photography, GUP Magazine, Der Greif, and Source Magazine.